Yash-Singh1/resize-obs-window/README.md

 ### 2. Use Resize OBS Window

-Whenever you have OBS Studio open in the background, you can run the `Resize OBS Window` command on any visible window, to resize it so that your webcam doesn't block the window's view for your users.
-OBS Studio recognizes cameras with any video capure devices or another source that includes `#cam#` in its name.
+Whenever you have your OBS Websocket server running open in the background, you can run the `Resize OBS Window` command on any visible window, to resize it so that your webcam doesn't block the window's view for your viewers.
+This plugin recognizes cameras with any video capture devices or another source that includes `#cam#` in its name.
+Currently only the screen capture source is supported for the screen as this is extension built for local OBS usage.

+If you would like to configure the padding between windows and your camera, you can use the `Configure Raycast Plugin` command.

+As of now, you have to resize each window one by one, this may change in the future with a different command.

 ## Compatability